-Financial assets/ financial liabilities Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31/12/16 31/12/15 7) Contingent consideration in a business combination (see note 34) Liabilities - CU75,000 - Level 3 Discounted cash flow method was used to capture the present value of the expected future Discount rate of 18 per cent, determined using a Capital Asset Pricing Model.
-A slight increase in the discount rate used in isolation would result in a significant decrease in the fair value. (note 2) e b w o a th economic benefits that will flow out of the Group arising from the contingent consideration.
+Financial assets/ financial liabilities Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship of unobservable inputs to fair value 31/12/16 31/12/15 7) Contingent consideration in a business combination (see note 34) Liabilities - CU75,000 Level 3 Discounted cash flow method was used to capture the present value of the expected future Discount rate of 18 per cent, determined using a Capital Asset Pricing Model.
+A slight increase in the discount rate used in isolation would result in a significant decrease in the fair value. (note 2) econom benefits will flow of the G arising t the con economic benefits that will flow out of the Group arising from the contingent consideration.
 Probability-adjusted revenues and profits, with a range from CU100,000 to CU150,000 and a range from CU 60,000 to 90,000 respectively.
 A slight increase in the probability adjusted revenues and profits used in isolation would result in a significant increase in the fair value. (note 3)